ZachSutherland21/Numerical-Method-Algorithms/README.md

 **Simpson**
     The function Simpson is designed to determine the integral of a series of data points using the Simpson's 1/3 rule.
 Should there be an odd number of data points, then the funtion will use the trapazoidal method for the final interval of the given data points.
 The function relies on 2 series of data points of equal length to be provided.
 The algorithm will then evaluate whether or not the data can be used and will return the integral.

+**Heun**
+    The Heun function is designed to replicate the modified Euler's Method.
+It opperates with the given parameters of the dy/dx function, an initial condition, the bounds, step size, and an optional input of both the estimated error and max number of iterations.
+The function is designed to have a corrective step size if the step size does not fit the provided bounds properly.
+When finished the algorithm will plot the stored data points to display the estimated polynomial.